navneeta2020/animal_game_js/README.md

 Computer: What is the animal?
 Human:    a cow
 Computer: What question would distinguish between Dog and a cow?
-Computer: Is it taller than 1 meter?
+Human:    Is it taller than 1 meter?
 Computer: For a cow, is the answer yes or no?
 Human:    yes
 Computer: Thanks for helping me to improve!